vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_wake-up-alarm-light.md

 This can be used, for example, as wake-up ceiling LED strip light.
 Any automation can be triggered on this time!
-Start streaming a radio channel, creating a coffee, announce the weather forecast, news, traffic.
+Start streaming a radio channel, make a coffee, announce the weather forecast, news, or traffic.

 <img src="images_wake-up/ledstrip_bedroom.png" alt="LED strip bedroom" width="400px">